iLert/docs/integrations/prometheus.md

   - url: 'https://api.ilert.com/api/v1/events/prometheus/e6bcfcbf-a38f-462a-af9d-1687809b7594'
 ```

 1. You can now configure any route in the Alert Manager.
-In the following example, all alerts that do not match another [route](https://prometheus.io/docs/alerting/configuration/#route) are sent to iLert:
+In the following example, all alerts that do not match another [route](https://prometheus.io/docs/alerting/configuration/#route) are sent to ilert:

 ```yaml
 route: